Stout: Imperial stout

-Imperial stout, also known as Russian imperial stout (sometimes abbreviated as RIS), is a stronger stout.
+Imperial stout, also known as Russian imperial stout, is a strong stout.
 The style originated in 18th-century London, created by Thrale's Anchor Brewery for export to the court of Catherine II of Russia.
 In 1781 the brewery changed hands and the beer became known as "Barclay Perkins Imperial Brown Stout".
 It was shipped to Russia by Albert von Le Coq who was awarded a Russian royal warrant which entitled him to use the name "Imperial".
 Historical analyses from the time period of 1849 to 1986 show that the beer had an original gravity between 1.100 and 1.107 and an alcohol content of around 10% ABV.
 This remained virtually unchanged over the whole time period.
 A recipe from 1856 also indicates that it was hopped at a rate of 10 pounds of hops to the barrel (10 lb/impbbl).
 When Barclay's brewery was taken over by Courage in 1955, the beer was renamed "Courage Imperial Russian Stout" and it was brewed sporadically until 1993.
 The bottle cap still said "Barclay's".

 In Canada, Imperial Stout was produced in Prince Albert first by Fritz Sick, and then by Molson following a 1958 takeover.
 Denmark's Wiibroe Brewery launched its 8.2 per cent Imperial Stout in 1930.
 The first brewery to brew an Imperial Stout in the United States was Bert Grant's Yakima Brewing.

 Imperial stouts have a high alcohol content, usually over 9% abv, and are among the darkest available beer styles.
 Samuel Smith's brewed a version for export to the United States in the early 1980s, and today Imperial stout is among the most popular beer styles with U.S. craft brewers.
 American interpretations of the style often include ingredients such as vanilla beans, chili powder, maple syrup, coffee, and marshmallows.
 Many are aged in bourbon barrels to add additional layers of flavour.
 The word "Imperial" is now commonly added to other beer styles to denote a stronger version, hence Imperial IPAs, Imperial pilsners etc.

 A similar beer style, Baltic porter, originated in the Baltic region in the 19th century.
 Imperial stouts imported from Britain were recreated locally using local ingredients and brewing traditions.